pineunity/apmec/doc/source/contributor/encrypt_vim_auth_with_barbican.rst

 the **secret_uuid** exists with masked value, and the fernet key is saved in barbican as a secret.

-Now we create a vnf to verify it works:
+Now we create a mea to verify it works:

 .. code-block:: bash

-   $ apmec vnf-create --mead-template mead-sample.yaml \
+   $ apmec mea-create --mead-template mead-sample.yaml \
-     --vim-name vim-test --vim-region-name RegionOne vnf-test Created a new vnf:
+     --vim-name vim-test --vim-region-name RegionOne mea-test Created a new mea:
    +----------------+-------------------------------------------------------+
    | Field          | Value                                                 |
    +----------------+-------------------------------------------------------+